In a Twitter stream in 2014, the editor of Slate Magazine outlined 76 ways publishers in digital media and blogs can make money.

 Membership (content is free, but bonus stuff—discounts, Easter eggs—for members)

 You can do this in WordPress without a membership plugin.
 Just set the page with bonuses to Private and only give members the password.
+You can also use Memberful or Patreon here.

 This can be tricky, but WordPress membership plugins allow you to define tons of user roles.
 Even if it’s not “tablet” – you can also make people pay for different format versions.
 Services like GumRoad make selling PDFs seamless.